-Configuring TORQUE to use MUNGE is a compile time operation.
-When you are building TORQUE, use -enable-munge-auth as a command line option with ./configure.
+Configuring Torque to use MUNGE is a compile time operation.
+When you are building Torque, use --enable-munge-auth as a command line option with ./configure.

 '''

-./configure -enable-munge-auth
+./configure --enable-munge-auth

 '''

 You can use only one authorization method at a time.
-If -enable-munge-auth is configured, the privileged port ruserok method is disabled.
+If --enable-munge-auth is configured, the privileged port ruserok method is disabled.

-TORQUE does not link any part of the MUNGE library into its executables.
+Torque does not link any part of the MUNGE library into its executables.
 It calls the MUNGE and UNMUNGE utilities which are part of the MUNGE daemon.
 The MUNGE daemon must be running on the server and all submission hosts.
-The TORQUE client utilities call MUNGE and then deliver the encrypted credential to pbs\server where the credential is then unmunged and the server verifies the user and host against the authorized users configured in serverdb.
+The Torque client utilities call MUNGE and then deliver the encrypted credential to pbs server where the credential is then unmunged and the server verifies the user and host against the authorized users configured in serverdb.

 Authorized users are added to serverdb using qmgr and the authorized\users parameter.
-The syntax for authorized\users is authorized\users = <user>@ < host>.
-To add an authorized user to the server you can use the following qmgr command:
+The syntax for authorized users is authorized users=<user>@<host>.
+To add an authorized user to the server you can use the following amgr command:

-''' qmgr -c 'set server authorized_users=user1@hosta qmgr -c 'set server authorized_users+=user2@hosta '''
+''' qmqr -c 'set server authorized users=user1@hosta qmgr -c 'set server authorized users+=user2@hosta '''